SHOWING 1 - 1 OF 1 RESULTS

 Pet shipping costs vary with the type of flight.
 For example, if your pet is considered excess baggage, the cost is substantially lower because the animal can be carried on the plane.
 However the average cost for shipping a pet can range from $40-$50 per pet to a full-fare passenger ticket.
 Contact airlines directly to obtain additional information on pet shipments.

 Commercial Carrier's Pet Policy for Summer Travel

-Due to heat consideration, many airlines have a restricted policy concerning the transportation of pets from May 15 to September 15.
+Due to heat consideration many airlines have a restricted policy concerning the transportation of pets from May 15th to September 15th.
 Major airlines will not accept pets as checked baggage unless you are military or government personnel with return orders who are traveling with pets from outside continental U.S. to continental U.S. for duty.
-Most airlines will accept your pet as excess baggage, which is the term used when you are traveling with your pet, as long as the temperature on the day of travel meets the conditions stated in the airline's policy.
+Most airlines will accept your pet as excess baggage which is the term used when you are traveling with your pet, as long as the temperature on the day of travel meets the conditions stated in the airline's policy.
 Please call your airline’s central ticketing office agent for the latest information for shipping pets for summer travel.

 Pet shipment is not an entitlement.
 All costs incurred are at the member's expense.
-Upon assignment notification from Military Personnel Flight, you must declare whether you're shipping a pet during your assignment briefing.
+Upon Assignment Notification/Receipt of Orders from Military Personnel Flight (MPF) or Command Pay and Personnel Administrator you must declare whether you're shipping a pet during your assignment briefing.
 This is accomplished concurrently with your official port call request.